 - 2 Tablespoons maple syrup

 - Wet spring roll wrapper with warm water.
 I usually heat a pot of water on the stove top (not letting it get to a boil) and once it’s warm I put it in a bowl or plate that is large enough to fit the rice paper wrapper in.

 - Place wrapper on a hard surface.
 Place lettuce leaf on far left edge of wrapper.

-- Place a little of each ingredient into the wrap - about 1 teaspoon each of shrimp, tofu, carrots, cucumbers, and bean sprouts into lettuce leaf.
-Top with 1 slice of avocado, ¼ tsp green onion and a one or two leaves of the fresh herbs.
+- Place a little of each ingredient into the wrap.
+Top with avocado and one or two leaves of the fresh herbs.

 - Roll wrapper from left to right, folding in the top and the bottom sides of wrapper toward the middle, just before the wrapper is completely wrapped.

 - Complete steps 1 to 4 for each wrapper.